Learn to survive better!

 Copyright© and Trademarked™

-What's The Best Way To Take Calcium Supplements?
+What's The Best Way, And When, To Take Calcium Supplements?

 On the other hand, calcium citrate is better absorbed on an empty stomach.
 The citrate form does not require gastric acid for absorption.
 It's the preferred supplement for those lacking gastric acid, including older people, those who've had stomach surgery or those taking medications that block gastric acid production.